NEXT GENERATION SERVICE MANAGEMENT SYSTEM

-Also the other parts of the standard, such as the guidance provided in ISO/IEC 20000-2, are already planned and can be expected within the next 2 years.
+Also the other parts of the standard, such as the guidance provided in ISO/IEC 20000-2, are already planned and can be expected early 2019.

 In short, the 2018 version of ISO/IEC 20000 is easier to interpret, is more coherent and more complete, is less prescriptive, and is a better reflection of today’s services industry with integrated service value chains across multiple organizations.

-INTERPROM offers a self-paced ISO/IEC 20000 Transition course for organizations seeking a boost to meet the new requirements.
-The course is also offered online with a live instructor.
+INTERPROM offers an online ISO/IEC 20000 Transition Guide for organizations seeking a boost to meet the new requirements.

 - What are the new requirements?